spawnmarvel/azure-ansibel/5-wordpress/readme.md

-# wp
+# Wordpress with HTTPS

 ## Steps Wp and API https redirect (self-signed)

 All is installed on one host.

-If you are using two:
+If you are using two hosts:
 * Install only mariadb client on webserver
 * Install maridb server and client on db server
 * Configure mariadb with allow remote